Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Manage bookmarks/README.md

 ## How to use the sample

 The map in the sample comes pre-populated with a set of bookmarks.
-To access a bookmark and move to that location, click on a bookmark's name from the list.
-To add a bookmark, pan and/or zoom to a new location and click on the 'Add Bookmark' button.
-Enter a unique name for the bookmark and click ok, and the bookmark will be added to the list
+To access a bookmark and move to that location, tap on a bookmark's name from the list.
+To add a bookmark, pan and/or zoom to a new location and tap on the "+" button.
+Enter a unique name for the bookmark and tap "Save", and the bookmark will be added to the list

 ## How it works

-1. Instantiate a new `ArcGISMap` object and create a `BookmarkList` with `ArcGISMap.getBookmarks()`.
+1. Instantiate a new `Map`.
 2. To create a new bookmark and add it to the bookmark list:
     * Instantiate a new `Bookmark` object passing in text (the name of the bookmark) and a `Viewpoint` as parameters.
-    * Add the new bookmark to the book mark list with `BookmarkList.add(bookmark)`.
+    * Add the new bookmark to the map with `addBookmark(_:)`.

 ## Relevant API